pgAudit

 Financial institutions, government agencies, and many industries need to keep audit logs to meet regulatory requirements.
 By using the PostgreSQL Audit Extension (pgAudit) with your RDS for PostgreSQL instance, you can capture detailed records that auditors usually need to meet compliance regulations.
 For example, you can use pgAudit to track changes made to specific databases and tables, as well as record users who make such changes and many other details.

-For more information, see official pgAudit documentation.
+For more information, see the official pgAudit documentation.

 Supported Versions